LeoTianJob/ReactNativeDemoApp/README.md

 The below features are mainly shown in the code:

 1. How to structure a react-native project. (folder & files hirearchy)
-2. How to write UI stateless component.
+2. How to write reusable & maintainable stateless component.
 3. How to write stateful component to handle app logic.
 4. How to write HOC container.
 5. How to use [`react-native-navigation`](https://wix.github.io/react-native-navigation/#/).
 (This is my first time to use `react-native-navigation`, I used to use [`react-navigation`](https://reactnavigation.org) to implement the navigation.)